 Time – 2.5 – 4 hours

-Paddleboard, kayak, and canoe along one of England best kept secrets, the Bridgewater and Taunton Canal.
+Paddleboard, kayak, and canoe along one of England’s best kept secrets, the Bridgewater and Taunton Canal.
 Opened in 1827, the canal links the River Tone and Parrett.
 Beautifully maintained by a group of volunteer wardens, the idyllic waterway and towpath are a thing of real beauty.
 Despite being cut off from the rest of the canal system, fascinating lock structures and peaceful surroundings make this a unique paddle trail.

 The village of Durston is just over a mile down the canal.
 Firstly, you will have to navigate your way under the Headworthy and Swans Neck bridges.
-From here you reach the historic village of Creech St Michaels, originating in the 12th century.
+From here you reach the historic village of Creech St Michael, originating in the 12th century.

 The canal is definitely the more picturesque way to see the village.
-The remains of the old Chard canal and ruined aqueduct can be seen from the canal.
+The remains of the old Chard Canal and ruined aqueduct can be seen from the canal.
 The village also has good amenities to refuel.
 From there, turn back and begin the journey back along the canal to the starting point.